codepath/android_guides/Displaying-the-Snackbar.md

   .show(); // Don’t forget to show!
 ```

 Note the use of a `View` as the first parameter to `make()` which the snackbar uses as the parent layout used for positioning.
+Snackbar will try to walk up the view hierarchy searching for either a CoordinatorLayout or the top-most container layout, whichever comes first.
+Adding a CoordinatorLayout in the view hierarchy is helpful in cases where the floating action buttons needs to moved to make room for displaying the Snackbar as discussed in [this guide](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout#floating-action-buttons-and-snackbars).

 ### Configuration Options